How To Play

 Starting a Game

-It is possible to start a new game or join an existing game by navigating to the play page.
+You can start a new game or join an existing game by navigating to the play page.

 Creating a new game